 Printing Technology: PolyJet

 PolyJet 3D Printing works by jetting layers of liquid photopolymer onto a build tray and instantly curing them with UV light.
 The fine layers build up to create a precise 3D model or prototype.
-Models are ready to handle right out of the 3D printer, with no post
+This is similar to how an inkjet printer works but in 3D rather than 2D.
+One of the key benefits of this technology is the ability to combine multiple material types into each layer of the print, resulting in a wider variety of material properties and colors in the finished product.

 Helpful Tips and Tricks To Remember